-To legally announce an action, a player must be able to:
+Good Faith Rule: To legally announce an action, a player must be able to:

-- 0.1. pay its costs, - 0.2. meet any targeting of the action that is not optional, delayed, or done by another player, including targeting in Ranged and Melee Attacks and Fear effects: - 0.3. meet the conditions of any phrase beginning with "If" that starts the action's effects (such as "If you are the Attacker, ..."). - 0.4.
-Favor actions require that their player control the Imperial Favor, or have an alternate effect, substitute, or waiver ("need not") for discarding the Favor. - 0.5.
-Actions that base their required targeting on a variable Gold cost paid require that the player can, and does, pay the Gold cost that corresponds to a legal target. - 0.6.
-The rulebook Equip and Recruit actions, likewise, require that the player can and does pay the Gold cost that corresponds to a legal card to bring into play. - 0.7.
-In the special case where an Interrupt action on a card is announced before its card enters play, the costs and requirements for that card to enter play must be met in Good Faith, and the card itself must be chosen to enter play.
+- pay its costs (see p. ), - meet any targeting of the action that is not optional, delayed, or done by another player, including targeting in Ranged and Melee Attacks and Fear effects; - meet the conditions of any phrase beginning with "If" that starts the action's effects (such as "If you are the Attacker, ..."). - Favor actions require that their player control the Imperial Favor, or have an alternate effect, substitute, or waiver ("need not") for discarding the Favor. - · In the special case where an Interrupt action on a card is announced before its card enters play (p. ), the costs and requirements for that card to enter play must be met in Good Faith, and the card itself must be chosen to enter play.

-Otherwise, a player may announce and take an action even if it will have no effects.
+Otherwise, you may announce and take an action even if it will have no effects.

-The Good Faith rule takes into account future changes in the game state that are known to the player.
-Example: if Bob plans to play an Interrupt that gives the action a target it wouldn't have when he announced it, this allows him to play the action, but also requires him to play that Interrupt having announced it.
+The Good Faith rule takes into account future changes in the game state that are known to the player; for example, if Bob plans to play an Interrupt that gives the action a target it wouldn't have when he announced it, this allows him to play the action, but also requires him to play that Interrupt having announced it.